ALiangLiang/ALiangLiang/README.md

 <table><tr>
     <td valign="top" width="50%">

-🎉 I'm a Software Engineer from Taiwan.
+🎉 I'm a Web Engineer from Taiwan.
 🎓 Graduated from NCTU with a master degree in CS.
 📂 [Portfolio](portfolio/README.md) (Traditional Chinese)